Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 **Duration:** Instant

+This attack of opportunity triggers whenever an ally within your zone of control would take damage from an enemy.

-Whenever an ally is hit by an attack, you may spend a reaction to use this counterattack.
-Make an Agility attack against the creature who struck your ally.
-If you hit, deal damage and apply effects as if you had landed a basic attack, and your opponent must reroll the attack roll they just made.
-Your opponent uses the new result, hit or miss.
+Make an Agility attack against the enemy that would damage your ally.
+If you hit, the target suffers the effect of a basic attack from you at half efficacy and your ally gains the benefit of your Block reaction.

 ### Direction: Feud